-Community fundraising, often done in memory of a son or daughter, brother or sister or grandchild is a special way to honour a loved one and has a lasting impact for The Compassionate Friends Victoria.
+Community fundraising, often done in memory of a child, sibling or grandchild is a special way to honour a loved one and has a lasting impact for The Compassionate Friends Victoria.

 If you are interested in organising an activity to raise much-needed funds for TCFV, please contact us.
 We can provide a range of support and resources to help you achieve your target.

-Take a look at some current community fundraising on TCFV’s behalf:
+Take a look at some community fundraising done on TCFV’s behalf:

 Karen’s daughter Bree died from an extremely rare genetic illness aged just 3 years old.
-2019 marks the 20-year anniversary, so to acknowledge the impact of this milestone, Karen is walking the 800km pilgrimage across Spain known as the Camino Trail.
+2019 marked the 20-year anniversary, so to acknowledge the impact of this milestone, Karen walked the 800km pilgrimage across Spain known as the Camino Trail.

-Karen aims to raise $8,000 for The Compassionate Friends Victoria to say thank you for the care and understanding she received and to help continue to support the new families that tragically need the same when a child dies.
+Karen raised nearly $8,000 for The Compassionate Friends Victoria to say thank you for the care and understanding she received and to help continue to support the new families that tragically need the same when a child dies.

-Follow Karen’s journey on the Camino and help her achieve her goal at Bag of Hearts.
+Read Karen’s journey on the Camino at Bag of Hearts.

 Jog for Joey